dotnet/docs/docs/framework/configure-apps/file-schema/wcf/webmessageencoding.md

   - "dotnet"
 ---
 # &lt;webMessageEncoding&gt;
-Enables plain-text XML, JavaScript Object Notation (JSON) message encodings and "raw" binary content to be read and written when used in a [!INCLUDE[indigo1](../../../../../includes/indigo1-md.md)] binding.
+Enables plain-text XML, JavaScript Object Notation (JSON) message encodings and "raw" binary content to be read and written when used in a Windows Communication Foundation (WCF) binding.

  \<system.serviceModel>
 \<bindings>